MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-data-transfer.md

 ## CopyRows

 Calling CopyRows on the DataTransfer object will insert a row in the destination table for each matching row in the specified source table.
-The row will be inserted with the fields and constant values specified by calling AddFieldsValue or AddConstantField, with values from the destination table.
-The remaining fields, which aren't populated from the other table or constant, will be inserted with its field InitValue or the types default value if no InitValue is specified.
+The row will be inserted with the fields and constant values specified by calling AddFieldValue or AddConstantField.
+The remaining fields, which aren't populated from the source table or a constant, will be inserted with field's [InitValue](properties/devenv-initvalue-property.md) or the default value of the field's type, if no InitValue is specified.

 If one tries to copy a row from the source table where a row with same primary key exists in the destination table a runtime error will be thrown.